poser55/linked-db-rows/README.md

 * For general data import/ export
 * To replay a prod database setup in development
 * To compare 2 database situations
-* Maybe as simpler high-level database access abstraction?
+* Maybe as a simpler high-level database access abstraction?

 Additional features: